f4taal/f4taal.github.io/_posts/2025-20-11-Phishing-attack.md

 ---
 date: "2025-11-24T00:00:00Z"
-title: Phishing (PART 1)
-tags : ["Phishing"]
+title: What is Phishing (PART 1) tags : ["Phishing"]
 categories: ["Security Awareness"]

 ---
 ## What is Phishing?
-Phishing is defined as a cybercrime where attackers poses as trusted entities like a bank, a colleague, HR, or a delivery service to trick victims into revealing sensitive information or installing malware by opening the attached files.
+Phishing is defined as a cybercrime in which attackers pose as trusted entities, such as a bank, a colleague, HR, or a delivery service, to trick victims into revealing sensitive information or installing malware by opening attached files.

 ### The Sniper Approach: Spearphishing
 While generic phishing is a numbers game, **Spearphishing** targets a specific individual, organization, or department.